FelixLabelle/felixlabelle.github.io/_posts/2024-12-1-fun-with-words-nyt-structured.md

 #### Analysis

 It looks like parameter count is again the biggest factor when it comes to improving performance, although unlike last time the number of k examples seems help rather than hurt.
-Not sure why that is.
+Not sure why that is, I'm currently think about why.

 Qwen model's seem to do better, but there are some confounding factors.
 The fact the largest model is a Qwen model so this may be throwing the analysis off.

 Resolution's role is odd too.
 In the multivariate analysis it seems to matter (the least, but still) unlike in the correlation analysis where it seems to play any role.
+My analysis might be a bit odd, currently looking into this.

 <!--
 #### Correlation between Binary Performance and Downstream Performance